SimonBrenninger/ddca_ss2025/tasks/level2/sorting_network/task.md

 Especially check, whether your sorting network asserts `sorted_valid` in the correct clock cycle.

 When done correctly, your pipelined design should be able to run on a 150 MHz clock without timing violations.
-If not, always check for the ciritical path and try to optimize your design.
+If not, always check for the critical path and try to optimize your design.

 **Hint:** `sorted_valid` should 'follow' the input data through the pipeline stages in your network.
 Check out shift registers.